-With Billions of dollars at stake, the digital advertising industry has attracted bad players who are fraudulently siphoning revenue from our industry, costing both publisher and brands dearly.
+With billions of dollars at stake, the digital advertising industry has attracted bad players who are fraudulently siphoning revenue from our industry, costing both publisher and brands dearly.
 It is estimated that it could cost the ad business over $16 billion globally in 2017 out of a total $85 billion in spend.
-As a result, the industry is looking for ways to deal with this problem and Ads.txt is at the top of the agenda as a way to help resolve this problem.
+As a result, the industry is looking for ways to deal with advertising fraud.
+Ads.txt is at the top of the agenda as a way to help resolve this problem.

 Ads.txt is an initiative driven by the IAB Tech Lab that helps publishers declare who is authorized to sell their inventory therefore helping to prevent profit from counterfeit / fraudulent inventory.

-The IAB Tech lab state that their mission is to “Increase transparency in the programmatic advertising ecosystem.
-Ads.txt stands for Authorized Digital Sellers and is a simple, flexible and secure method that publishers and distributors can use to publicly declare the companies they authorize to sell their digital inventory.”
+The IAB Tech Lab states that its mission is to “increase transparency in the programmatic advertising ecosystem.”
+The “ads” in ads.txt, the IAB continues, stands for “authorized digital sellers” and it’s “a simple, flexible and secure method that publishers and distributors can use to publicly declare the companies they authorize to sell their digital inventory.”

-Sovrn enables its publisher to get access to large buying groups through our simple to use platform that might previously have been unavailable to our content creation partners, therefore benefiting both the publisher and the buyer.
+Sovrn enables publishers to get access to large buying groups through our simple-to-use platform, which might previously have been unavailable to our content creation partners, therefore benefiting both the publisher and the buyer.

-As of October 2017 many key buyers and buying platforms, including Google’s DBM are making it clear that they will show a preference to publishers with the Ads.txt file installed and the director of programmatic at DigitasLBi said in an open letter “We will be looking to adopt this protocol in our buying as soon as the fourth quarter of 2017, so we encourage your participation as soon as possible.”
+As of October 2017 many key buyers and buying platforms, including Google’s DBM, are making it clear that they will show a preference to publishers with the ads.txt file installed.
+The director of programmatic at DigitasLBi said in an open letter: “We will be looking to adopt this protocol in our buying as soon as the fourth quarter of 2017, so we encourage your participation as soon as possible.”

 Why is this important to the seller?

 Ads.txt gives publishers control over their inventory in the market, making it harder for bad actors to profit from selling counterfeit inventory.
-This is clearly a big issues for major brands, but the adoption across the industry as a whole is important as it will deliver an industry standard that we can all work forward with.
+This is clearly a big issue for major brands, but the adoption across the industry as a whole is important, as it will deliver an industry standard for everyone going forward.

 - Google’s been running a secret test to detect bogus ads — and its findings should make the industry nervous